Edward Elric: Casting

+Romi Park (left) and Vic Mignogna (middle) voice Edward in Japanese and English, respectively.
+Ryosuke Yamada (right) portrayed him in the live-action films.

 In the Japanese version of Fullmetal Alchemists anime adaptations, Edward has been voiced by Romi Park.
 In the English version, the role has been played by Vic Mignogna.
 Mignogna has stated that performing Edward may be his biggest voice acting achievement since fans do not compare him with Park, noting that their voices are not similar and that he did not plan to sound like her.

 Additionally, in the 2017 live-action film based on the series, Edward is portrayed by Ryosuke Yamada.
 Yamada thinks his short stature might be work as an advantage due to one of Edward's most common characteristics is his low height.
 Studying Arakawa's manga, Yamada tried imitating Edward's other signature actions such the way he runs.
 A fan of the series, the actor expressed happiness with the role he was given.
 Nevertheless, he asked at Anime Expo 2017 if anything from him looked "weird" which resulted in praise from the audience.
 During questions, Yamada said that one of the most difficult scenes about his acting is interacting with Alphonse as a result of the latter being CGI.
 As a result, in the shooting of some scenes the staff had a person in Alphonse's place so that Yamada had a better way to act.